moayadi/transit-app/setup/vault_instructions.md

 ## Configure Transform:

-We need to enable the Transform engine, and configure a transformation for our application to use:
+We need to enable the Transform engine and configure a transformation for our application to use:

 ```
 # Enable the secret engine